 For NR sidelink communication, the ciphering and deciphering function as specified in TS 33.536 [14] is applied with KEY (NRPEK), COUNT, BEARER (LSB 5 bits of LCID as specified in TS 38.321 [4]) and DIRECTION (which value shall be set is specified in TS 33.536 [14]) as input.

-The ciphering and deciphering are not applied to sidelink SRB4.
+The ciphering and deciphering are not applied to MRB and sidelink SRB4.

 5.9 Integrity protection and verification